valeriiazvezdina/breakout-game/README.md

 # Breakout game

-Semestral project 2D game Breakout (Arkanoid).
+2D Breakout (Arkanoid) is a block breaker arcade game.
+You have 3 lives to break all blocks.
+Good luck!

 ## Installation